First results of a Monolithic Active Pixel Sensor with Internal Signal Gain Fully Integrated in a 180 nm CMOS Technology: Performance Comparison of CASSIA Designs

 As example for the obtained results Figure~\ref{fig:DCR-M3vsT}a shows the DCR versus voltage at different temperature for CASSIA matrix M3.
 We observe an exponential increase of DCR with temperature which indicates noise stemming from thermally generated charge in the silicon sensor active volume~\cite{spad_mipro}.
-It should be noted that the absolute value is low at around 1Hz at room temperature in LGAD mode and early SPAD mode, which translates to $<$0.01 Hz/$\mu$m$^{2}$ when normalized to the gain layer area.
-Increasing the voltage to 120V, i.e. exceeding $V_{BR}$ by 15~V to operate in SPAD mode, the DCR increases to 0.1~Hz/$\mu$m$^{2}$.
+It should be noted that the absolute value is low at around 1Hz at room temperature in LGAD mode and early SPAD mode, which translates to $<$0.01 Hz/$\upmu$m$^{2}$ when normalized to the gain layer area.
+Increasing the voltage to 120V, i.e. exceeding $V_{\text{BR}}$ by 15\,V to operate in SPAD mode, the DCR increases to 0.1\,Hz/$\upmu$m$^{2}$.
 Figure~\ref{fig:DCR-M3vsT}b shows the mean amplitude of the dark count pulses as function of bias voltage at different temperatures.
 We observe in DCR measurements mean amplitudes which are comparable to the ones obtained in pulsed laser measurements.
-Figure~\ref{fig:DCR-laser-waveform} shows the comparison of waveforms measured on CASSIA matrix M3 in DCR measurements (a) and in response to externally triggered 1060~nm laser pulses (b).
+Figure~\ref{fig:DCR-laser-waveform} shows the comparison of waveforms measured on CASSIA matrix M3 in DCR measurements (a) and in response to externally triggered 1060\,nm laser pulses (b).
 Waveforms recorded in Figure~\ref{fig:DCR-laser-waveform}a are randomly distributed in time and recorded through a trigger on the waveform itself, waveforms recorded in Figure~\ref{fig:DCR-laser-waveform}b are triggered by the externally triggered laser pulse and are time correlated to the laser pulse.
 We observe nearly identical pulse amplitudes for randomly distributed dark counts and laser triggered pulses at voltages which are below SPAD operation voltages.
-Coexistance of the pulses with different amplitudes might indicate two different mechanisms of amplification, as also observed in other LGAD sensors \cite{LASTOVICKAMEDIN2024169635} and will be the subject of further investigation.
+In LGAD detectors, noise can be typically suppressed by applying a charge threshold above the signal generated by a single-electron hole pair.
+Our measurements suggest that thermally generated carriers generate output pulses of the same amplitude as light-generated ones, leading to false hit signals.
+The probability of such false pulses appears design specific and can reach extremely low values in structures with low DCR, such as the CASSIA sensor M3 shown in Figure ~\ref{fig:DCR-M3vsT}a, which is acceptable for typical tracking sensors.
+Coexistence of the pulses with different amplitudes might indicate two different mechanisms of amplification, as also observed in other LGAD sensors \cite{LASTOVICKAMEDIN2024169635}.
+Investigations to the possible origin of dark count pulses in LGAD mode are currently on-going.